The impact of intraband carrier dynamics on the optical properties of two-dimensional materials: I. General theory: Conclusions

 \section{Conclusions}

-We have developed a theory for the optical response of two-dimensional (2D) semiconductors strongly driven by an intense laser field in the non-resonant regime.
-This theory, for the first time, properly accounts for the contribution of the intraband coupling term to the induced polarization in the system.
-The induced polarization is analyzed within the framework of the Semiconductor Bloch equations (SBEs), which are reduced to a generalized Wannier equation.
-In this formulation, the intraband term from the SBEs leads to an expression that governs the electric-field-induced coupling between the bound states of the electron-hole pair, corresponding to the time-dependent Stark effect.
-We solved the generalized Wannier equation and obtained an analytical expression for the induced polarization, presenting the result as a power series expansion by a small parameter that naturally appears in the problem.
+We have developed a theoretical formalism for the optical response of two-dimensional (2D) semiconductors strongly driven by an intense laser field in the non-resonant regime.
+This theory, for the first time, properly accounts for the contribution of the {\it intraband coupling} term to the induced polarization in the system.
+The induced polarization is analyzed within the framework of the Semiconductor Bloch equation, which are reduced to a {\it generalized Wannier equation}.
+In this formulation, the intraband terms from the SBEs lead to an expression that governs the electric-field-induced coupling between the different states of the electron-hole pairs, which is nothing but the excitonic {\it dynamical Stark effect}.
+We solved the generalized Wannier equation and obtained an analytical expression for the induced polarization, presenting the result as a power series expansion in a small parameter, proportional to the amplitude of the electric field $\mathcal{E}_\text{P}$ , that naturally appears in the problem.

-The intraband interaction produces an important correction to the polarization, particularly relevant in the low-frequency regime of the applied optical pulse.
-Notably, the polarization expression exhibits a pole structure in frequency space, corresponding to i) excitonic interband transitions and ii) transitions between different excitonic states, for example, between the $ns$ and $n'p$ states.
-The latter arises entirely from the intraband coupling term.